Edictum

 pnpm add @edictum/core js-yaml

 Requires Node 22+.
-The js-yaml peer dependency is needed to load YAML contract bundles.
+The js-yaml peer dependency is needed to load YAML rulesets.

 apiVersion: edictum/v1